TutorialsLast Updated Jun 9, 20244 min read

 GitHub is a web-based platform used for project version control and codebase hosting.
 GitHub uses Git, a widely-used version control system.
 GitLab and Bitbucket are similar tools.

-Using GitHub is a prerequisite of most tutorials on the CircleCI blog, so it is helpful to learn to use it.
+GitHub is one of the most popular version control platforms and is used widely across the software industry, so it is helpful to learn to use it.
 In this tutorial, I’ll show you how to push a project to GitHub.

 Prerequisites